 This change in marketing proved shrewd.
 By the early 1870s the extract was a staple in middle-class pantries across Europe, and the company expanded its offerings to include canned corned beef and canned beef tongue.
 By the end of the decade Liebig’s firm was churning out 500 tons of extract each year.
 The extract remained popular through World War II and still exists today, manufactured by Liebig Benelux.

 As part of its advertising push, the Liebig company began producing trading cards in 1872, a year before Liebig’s death.
 These full-color lithographs were nothing short of a sensation.
 Demand was so great by the 1880s that customers often were required to show proof of purchase to receive the cards, something unheard of at the time.
 It was one of the great advertising campaigns of the Victorian era.

 For the next 100 years the company was bought and sold again and again and diversified into other industries, but still it continued to churn out trading cards.
 All told, more than 11,000 cards were distributed in 14 countries.
 The range of subject matter in the cards is remarkable.
 They reveal the Victorian era’s latest inventions, exotic fauna and flora from the far reaches of the world, marvels of antiquity, and vignettes from the world’s great capitals.

-A French series of cards on the history of chemistry, examples of which are shown here, is of obvious interest to Chemical Heritage’s readers.
+A French series of cards on the history of chemistry, an example of which is shown above, is of obvious interest to Distillations’ readers.
 The series culminates with a tribute to the great man himself.
-We find Liebig in a lab full of well-dressed helpers, discovering, we must assume, the delicious mysteries of condensed bovinity.
+We find Liebig in a lab full of well-dressed helpers, discovering, we must assume, the delicious mysteries of condensed meat.